Rafiya1199/git-github/README.md

 - Project 20 - EC2 instance with EFS volume
 - Project 21 - S3 static website with Cloudfront distribution
 - Project 22 - EC2 instance with Cloudwatch alarm that terminates it if the CPU utilization reaches 100%.
+- Project 23 - S3 with SQS queue config which sends a notification to the queue when an object is uploaded to the bucket.